research

 Approach: Systematic review and interview research

-Status: Data collection (Belfast, Northern Ireland, UK)
+(Belfast, Northern Ireland, UK)

 The research aims to identify evidence from Irish Medium Education (IME) practitioners and relevant stakeholders on the nature of additional competencies and associated workloads which result from working in IME context in Northern Ireland.
-Teacher shortages and the lack of dedicated opportunities for Teacher Professional Learning (TPL) in the IME sector are recognised as matters which have the potential to contribute to sustained educational underachievement for pupils in Northern Ireland (Fair Start Policy 2021).
+Teacher shortages and the lack of dedicated opportunities for Teacher Professional Learning (TPL) in the IME sector are recognized as matters which have the potential to contribute to sustained educational underachievement for pupils in Northern Ireland (Fair Start Policy 2021).
 Opportunities for young adults to become IME practitioners are developing, with the increase in the number of places available for IME in initial teacher education in Northern Ireland.
 However, the IME sector has continued to face multiple challenges.
 Some of the challenges are similar to those evident in other school sectors (e.g. lack of early career support, flexible working patterns and career journeys), but some are unique to the IME sector in NI.
 The extent and nature of a proportion of these additional challenges are known (e.g. extra workload as a result of IME sector advocacy, lack of appropriate assessment tools, shortage of teachers across all curriculum subjects).
 However, there are likely to be further and unreported challenges which may, until now, have been erroneously framed as individualized deficiencies

 More information: https://www.qub.ac.uk/research-centres/CentreforLanguageEducationResearch/